LeBlanc Build Guide by baekstra

 Doran's Ring- The Dark Seal- Refillable Potion- Morellonomicon- Sorcerer's Shoes- Rabadon's Deathcap

-Doran's Ring- The Dark Seal- Refillable Potion- Abyssal Scepter- Morellonomicon- Rabadon's Deathcap
+Doran's Ring- The Dark Seal- Refillable Potion- Abyssal Mask- Morellonomicon- Rabadon's Deathcap

 After purchasing a very healthy amount of AP (not so healthy for your opponents), you obviously need a ton of magic penetration to scale with it.
 Void staff gives you a great amount of %-based magic penetration, perfect for scaling coming into the early late game.